Know Your Needs: Get Packing for Your Cybersecurity Roadmap

 • You might begin working with a new supplier and need to determine their cybersecurity risk posture.

-• The regulatory environment might change, leaving you with the task of fulfilling a new compliance obligation or working with your customers to help them meet a new industry requirement.
+• The regulatory environment might change, leaving you with the task of fulfilling a new compliance obligation or working with your clients to help them meet a new industry requirement.

 • Your organization might deepen its understanding of the threats facing it, leading you to re-prioritize where you want to direct your security investments.